About Nesta

 Why should charities, community groups and social entrepreneurs be excited about crowdfunding?

-Through social investment platforms like Ethex, investors can put their money into businesses they believe in and these positive businesses can then find the funding they need to develop and grow.
-It means people can save and invest in a way that benefits society and finances a more sustainable world.
-We want positive investing to become mainstream.
+Through social investment platforms like Ethex, investors can invest their money to directly support ethical organisations and businesses that align with their values, providing them with the funding they need to develop and grow.
+It means people can invest in a way that benefits society and finances a more sustainable world while aiming for fair returns.
+Ethex bridges the funding gap that many community businesses and organisations face by blending funding from everyday investors with blended finance from financial and government institutions.

 Why was your platform set up and what are you hoping to achieve?